Analysis & visualization of integrated-assessment scenarios

 The open-source Python package pyam provides a suite of tools and functions for analyzing and visualizing input data (i.e., assumptions/parametrization) and results (model output) of integrated-assessment models, macro-energy scenarios, energy systems analysis, and sectoral studies.

-- Simple analysis of timeseries data in the IAMC format (more about it here) with an interface similar in feel and style to the widely used pandas.DataFrame
+- Simple analysis of scenario timeseries data with an interface similar in feel & style to the widely used pandas.DataFrame

 - Advanced visualization and plotting functions (see the gallery)

-- Diagnostic checks for scripted validation of scenario data and results
+- Scripted validation and processing of scenario data and results